Coastal Lidos and Tidal Pools

 The main Lido building period was in the 1930s when outdoor swimming became popular, and 169 were built across the UK.
 In this period, it became as essential for a seaside town to have a lido as it had been to have a pier in the late 1800s.

 Sadly, many lidos and tidal pools sank into decline decades ago, falling out of favour with swimmers, but now many are being revived with the new demand for open-air swimming.
-Often the revival is by local groups running as charities or by volunteering time.
+Often the revival is by local groups running as charities and by volunteering time.

 Aberdeenshire